envoyproxy/gateway/GOALS.md

 monetization model, though some vendors may be affected by it.

 ### Disrupt current Envoy usage patterns
-The Envoy Gateway is purely an additive convenience layer and is not meant to disrupt any usage pattern of any user with Envoy Proxy, xDS, or go-control-plane.
+Envoy Gateway is purely an additive convenience layer and is not meant to disrupt any usage pattern of any user with Envoy Proxy, xDS, or go-control-plane.

 ## Personas